LiamLiamLiam123/Ligma-Web-Browser/README.md

 WARNING:
 You must have python and have the modules PyQt5 and PyQtWebEngine installed if not then download python (if you have not already) and open cmd with the WIN key + R and type
-"pip install PyQt5" and "pip install PyQtWebEngine"
+"pip install PyQt5" and "pip install PyQtWebEngine" DO NOT COPY THE COMMANDS WITH THE "" IT WON'T WORK!

 Updates:
 1. Password tester